THE OLD TESTAMENT HOUSE OF THE LORD: ELEVEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 How about you?
 Do you have a heart to follow the Lord?
 Are you willing to press on to overcoming strength and glory?
 Israel followed the Tabernacle as God moved toward His enemies in Canaan.

 When the cloud was taken up from over the tabernacle, the children of Israel went onward in all their journeys: If the cloud were not taken up, then they journeyed not till the day that it was taken up.
 The cloud of the Lord was on the tabernacle by day, and fire was on it by night, in the sight of all the house of Israel, throughout all their journeys.
 (Exodus 40:36-38).

 Christ is the Alpha and the Omega.
 He is the Author and the Finisher of our redemption.
 It does not matter how deep the pit from which we were taken.
 He shall, if we will follow Him, lift us to the highest throne.

 Salvation has a definite beginning, a definite program, and a definite conclusion.
 This is not to say we will not grow more like the Father as we behold His face and minister in His Presence while the billions upon billions of eternities roll by.

-Nevertheless, it is true that the plan of redemption has a definite beginning and a definite ending, a consummation, a maturity, a "mark" as Paul terms it.
-Are you willing to lay all else aside and press on toward the fullness of the mark?
+Nevertheless, it is true that the plan of redemption has a definite beginning and a definite ending, a consummation, a maturity, a goal as Paul terms it (Philippians 3:14).
+Are you willing to lay all else aside and press on toward the fullness of the goal?

 The final outpouring of Christ during the present age will be an authoritative and powerful testimony.
 It will prepare the way for the Kingdom Jubilee.
 The end-time testimony will be brought through those who have been crucified with Christ and in whom Christ is now being formed.
 If we save our life we will lose it.
 If we give our life to Christ He will mix it with His own life, the result being an abundance of fruitfulness and dominion during the ages to come.